Cyriak

-Cyriak Harris, known mononymously as Cyriak (/ˈsɪriæk/), his B3ta username Mutated Monty, and Mouldy in the Doom community is an English freelance animator, artist, composer, and author from Brighton.
+Cyriak Harris (born September 19, 1974), known mononymously as Cyriak (/ˈsɪriæk/), his B3ta username Mutated Monty, and Mouldy in the Doom community, is an English freelance animator, artist, composer, and author from Brighton.
 He is known for his surreal and bizarre short web animations with the frequent use of the Droste effect.
-Cyriak is his real birth name.

 Animations

 Cyriak has been a regular contributor to the British website B3ta since 2004.
 His YouTube channel was launched in March 2006.

 Cyriak's YouTube account features a compilation of his animations, which have been popular throughout the blogosphere and noted by Wired's Eliot Van Buskirk.
 Most of his videos are made with Adobe After Effects and FL Studio.
 Cyriak's animation "MOO" has featured on the front page of Wired.
 His 2009 video "poo pants" features an animated sample of broadcaster Alan Titchmarsh singing a repeated refrain (a pitch-shifted excerpt from children's music artist Ann Austin's "The Poo Song") from the bowls of a series of toilets, some of which fly through space.

 As a freelance animator, he has been commissioned by the video sharing website Sumo TV, and a music video for Grand Popo Football Club, among others.

 Cyriak made the "Spaceology" animation in the third episode of the fourth season of the TV series The IT Crowd and the "Goth to Boss" animation in the sixth episode.
 In 2015 he created the opening credits for the Netflix series W/ Bob & David.